d-protsenko/tutorials/quickstart/DBCollectionExample.md

             other comma-separated parameters        // the set of parameters depends on the command );

-    If the dependency cannot be resolved, `IOC.resolve` throws `ResolveDependencyException`.
+    If the dependency cannot be resolved, `IOC.resolve` throws `ResolutionException`.

 2. Execute the task.